EDS-Bioinformatics-Laboratory/ENCORE/Processing/README.md

 * *Change 'NameOfComputation_1' to a more descriptive name.
-Make, additional \NameOfComputation_1 sub-directories if required.*
+Make additional \NameOfComputation_1 sub-directories if required.*

   * *Different parts of the computational work should be placed in different \NameOfComputation_1 directories to keep the \Processing modular.*
   * *You may add any prefix (e.g., number, date) to order these directories.*